alongubkin/angular-datepicker/README.md

 ### Usage

+Include build/angular-datepicker.js in your application.

+    <script src="angular-datepicker.js"></script>

+Add the module `angular-datepicker` as a dependency to your app module:

+    var myapp = angular.module('myapp', ['angular-datepicker']);

 Just add the `pick-a-date` or `pick-a-time` directive to your input tag:

     <input type="text" pick-a-date="date" placeholder="Select Date" /> {{ date }}